Reasonable Adjustments

 How to agree and implement reasonable adjustments

-Communication with the new starter or current staff member at an early stage will be essential to identify what adjustments they require to assist them to undertake their role.
-In some cases, this may be a simple adaption such as a footstool or specific mouse for computer work.
+Communication at an early stage will be essential to identify what adjustments may be required to assist in performing their role.
+In some cases, this may be a simple adaptation such as a footstool or specific type of mouse for computer work.
 In others, this may not be so clear, or the adjustments required are more complex.

 Reasonable Adjustment Passport